Carriage Inward

 (Mumbai)

-Well, first let's make sure we understand what "carriage" is - carriage simply means transport costs.
+Well, first let's make sure we understand what "carriage" is.
+"Carriage" simply means transport or shipping costs.
+For example, the cost of transporting goods by ship or by train.

-One key rule when valuing an asset is that the cost of an asset includes all costs necessary to get the asset to your business and into a condition in which it can be sold.
+Now, one key rule when valuing an asset is that the cost of an asset includes all the costs necessary to get the asset to your business and into a condition in which it can be sold (or used).

 - Shipping transport costs $500